 Women contemplating revisional surgery will have some idea of what the procedure is like (having had a previous breast augmentation).
-There are many similarities to the original procedure but there can also be a number of significant differences depending on the complexity of the revision procedure.
-Simple exchange of implants for implants of comparable shape/ size can be quite straightforward as no major work is required on existing implant pockets.
+There are many similarities to the original procedure, but there can also be some significant differences depending on the complexity of the revision procedure.
+A simple exchange of implants for implants of comparable shape/ size can be quite straightforward as no major work is required on existing implant pockets.
 The surgical procedure can be fairly quick.
-On the other hand, if the surgery is complex, the procedure will take longer and the recovery would be more involved.
+On the other hand, if the surgery is complex, the procedure will take longer, and the recovery would be more involved.
 Examples of complex revisional surgery include correction of capsular contracture, implant malposition and breast uplift.

 What are the risks?

 Revision breast implant surgery is an operation of varying complexity, and a has a degree of unpredictability.
 There is no guarantee of a satisfactory outcome, and further surgery may sometimes be necessary.
 All operations carry associated risks including those of the anaesthetic and infection.
 All complications and long term problems that follow the primary breast implant procedure can happen following revisional surgery.

 What are the costs?

 Revisional surgery usually costs more than the initial implant procedure and varies depending on the complexity of the revision.
 Further information may be obtained from the customer services department of the Spire Murrayfield Hospital.

 We cannot give a firm price until full assessment due to the potential complexity of revision breast augmentation.